deomsh/CALCD/README.md

  Error-messages are echood, while 'result' and 'rounded' are deleted.
  Input of hexa-decimal integers allowed.
 Decimals: decimal numbers only.
  New function/ calculation after '\\'.
- Names and switches are case-insensitive.
+ Names and switches are not case-sensitive.

 Example CALCD.G4B  help +